mdjmplugin/mobile-dj-manager/readme.txt

 Update immediately.

 = 1.4 =
 This version includes an update to all events, and equipment packages and add-ons.
 Take extra time to backup your database before proceeding.

+= 1.5 =
+Ensure you have backed up your database prior to upgrading